silvus/dotfiles/app/.textadept/textadept/doc/api.md

     Indent wrapped lines the same amount as the first line.
   * `buffer.WRAPINDENT_INDENT`
     Indent wrapped lines one more level than the level of the first line.
+  * `buffer.WRAPINDENT_DEEPINDENT`
+    Indent wrapped lines two more levels than the level of the first line.

   The default value is `buffer.WRAPINDENT_FIXED`.